 For many years we have had a named representative who acts as a humanist ‘chaplain’ when one is requested by a patient at a local hospital.
 This initiative is organised through the Spiritual Care team at Gloucestershire NHS Trust.

-Our members have a wide range of interests between them including art, music, literature, languages, horticulture, politics and motorsport!
+Our members have a wide range of interests between them including art, music, literature, languages, horticulture, politics, and motorsport!

 At present, members are involved in a personal capacity as school governors, pastoral care workers, as committee members of other local interest groups, panel members for school admission appeals, as active members of pressure groups such as Dignity In Dying and for environmental charities.
 Our members actively campaign on local issues relating to faith schools and the recognition of humanist weddings.